 Here are three reasons why organisations fail when using NPS as a KPI:

 The company should set the right processes and train their employees on not just how to recover detractors but also how to thank the promoters.
-With no defined system in place, frontline employees feels helpless, which effects their morale in dealing with unhappy customers.
+With no defined system in place, frontline employees feel helpless, which affects their morale in dealing with unhappy customers.

-An unhappy employee can never create a happy customers.
+An unhappy employee can never create happy customers.

 If you incentivise your team only on achieving a higher NPS score.
 They WILL Game the system!
 Some traditional tricks are – surveying only satisfied customers, influencing customers for high scores in return for better service etc.

 Empower and train your employees to go beyond their “Role and Responsibility”.
 Let them know that it is more important to solve customers’ problem than get a higher NPS.

 To create the finest quality product you need to use the best raw material.
 Similarly, if you want to get the best result from your NPS program it is important that the data you are collecting is relevant, reliable, and a close representation of the total customer base.

 To successfully implement NPS as a KPI, it is important to know when to measure, how to set the right incentive for the employees and be focused on the ultimate goal of WOWing your customers.

 Reach out to me with your comments and suggestions at email@example.com

 Do you know how profitable your promoters are?
 Today’s connected world is offering amazing opportunities for all of us to…